emuise/code-structProdSem/scripts/manuscript/manuscript.md

 richness.
 Forest structural metrics have also been used to study biodiversity in other clades as well [@davies2014; @nelson2005].

-Energy availability in an ecosystem has also been shown to be a predictor of species richness and abundances at various scales [@chase2002; @radeloff2019; @coops2019; @razenkova], and is measurable using satellite remote sensing via the use of various vegetation indices [@huete2002; @radeloff2019].
+With respect to ecosystem function, energy availability in an ecosystem has shown to be a predictor of species richness and abundances at various scales [@chase2002; @radeloff2019; @coops2019; @razenkova], and is measurable using satellite remote sensing via the use of various vegetation indices [@huete2002; @radeloff2019].
 Vegetation indices, which are indicative of photosynthetic activity, are commonly used as proxies of gross primary productivity [@huang2019].
 These vegetation indices have also been used to assess patterns in biodiversity at single time points [@bonn2004], and more recently, through yearly summaries of productivity [@radeloff2019].

-The relationship between energy availability and biodiversity is proposed to function through various hypotheses, such as the available energy hypothesis, the environmental stress hypothesis, and the environmental stability hypothesis.
+The relationship between energy availability and biodiversity occurs via various hypotheses, such as the available energy hypothesis, the environmental stress hypothesis, and the environmental stability hypothesis.
 These three hypotheses have in turn been linked to patterns of surface reflectance in remote sensing data [@radeloff2019].
 The Dynamic Habitat Indices (DHIs) have been shown to be well suited to assess these hypotheses.
 The cumulative DHI calculates the total amount of energy available in a given pixel over the course of a year.
 Cumulative DHI is strongly linked to the available energy hypothesis, which suggests that with greater available energy species richness will increase [@wright1983].
 The minimum DHI, which calculates the lowest productivity over the course of a year can be matched to the environmental stress hypothesis, which proposes that higher levels of minimum available energy will lead to higher species richness [@currie2004].
 Finally, the variation DHI, which calculates the coefficient of variance in a vegetation index through the course of a year, corresponds to the environmental stability hypothesis which states that lower energy variation throughout a year will lead to increased species richness [@williams2008].

-Biodiversity has been shown to be linked to both forest structure [@guo2017; @gao2014], and productivity [@radeloff2019] at a range of scales.
-Research has highlighted that the relationship between productivity and biodiversity is reciprocal [@worm2003], making productivity a suitable biodiversity indicator.
-Within a forest environment, there are many possible ecosystem structure and function metrics that can be assessed.
+Within forested ecosystems, there are therefore many possible remotely sensed derived ecosystem structure and function metrics that can be assessed.
 Structural variables range in complexity from simple (canopy cover; canopy height), to more complex (elevation coefficient of variation; elevation standard deviation) to modelled (aboveground biomass; basal area), all of which can be assessed using lidar data [@coops2021].
 Data on ecosystem functionality ranges from phenology metrics (date of leaf on/leaf off; length of growing season) to functional traits (chlorophyll content; leaf area index) to productivity estimates (GPP; total available energy) [@pettorelli2018].
-Advances in satellite remote sensing processing have allowed 3d forest structure data to be imputed across wide spatial scales [@matasci2018;
-@coops2021] using data fusion approaches involving collected lidar data and optical/radar data.
+Advances in satellite remote sensing processing have allowed 3D forest structure data to be imputed across wide spatial scales [@matasci2018; @coops2021] using data fusion approaches involving collected lidar data and optical/radar data.
 Other advances in image compositing have allowed yearly summaries of vegetation productivity to be calculated at regional to global scales, summarizing the yearly total, minimum, and variation in energy availability at similar spatial resolutions [@radeloff2019].

-In forested ecosystems, stand structural attributes have also been shown to influence productivity, with a range of responses dependent on environmental conditions [@ali2019].
-Linkages between forest structure and productivity (namely, vegetation indices) have been examined for nearly 20 years [@huete2002, @knyazikhin1998; @myneni1994].
-While there is significant theoretical and empirical evidence for their relationship at single time points (within a single image) [@myneni1994], various relationship directions and shapes have been found between forest structure and productivity metrics [@ali2019].
+Linkages between forest structure and function have been examined within a remote sensine context for over 20 years [@huete2002, @knyazikhin1998;
+@myneni1994].
+While there is significant theoretical and empirical evidence for their relationship at single time points (within a single image) [@myneni1994], various relationship directions and shapes have been found between forest structure and function metrics [@ali2019].
 These relationships, their shapes, and their strengths have been attributed to multiple possible hypotheses and have been shown to vary based on environmental conditions [@ali2019].
-The relationship between forest structural diversity metrics and annual productivity summaries has yet to be fully examined, including the DHIs.
+The relationship in particular between forest structural diversity metrics - which are now more accurately and comprehensively derived from lidar data - and temporal variation in functional metrics, specifically the metrics of ecosystem productivity via the DHI framework, have yet to be fully examined.

 Understanding the complementarity between potential EBVs is an integral component of their creation [@skidmore2021].
 Structural equation